Have you heard of the “property report”?

 You need to file the report with the tax office that has jurisdiction over the address.
 You can search the tax office on the website of the National Tax Agency.

-A set of two reports, Overseas Property Report and Summary Report of Overseas Property, should be filed by March 15th of the following year.
+A set of two reports, Overseas Property Report and Summary Report of Overseas Property should be filed by March 15th of the following year (June 30th for reporting for 2022 onward).

 〔Form of Overseas Property Report〕国外財産調書printed